 Presenting these types of motions to the Court can be fairly complicated because of the evidentiary requirements to establish contempt.
 Our firm’s expert attorney is well versed in those evidentiary requirements and with what other testimony may be necessary to establish the Court’s reason for enforcement.

-Hire a Divorce Lawyer in Clearwater, FL
+Hire an Enforcement Attorney in Clearwater, FL

 Do not let your right to support, alimony, equitable distribution or parenting time be taken away from you!
 Our expert in family and marital law, located in Clearwater, can help you approach the court and request the enforcement of Court’s orders on child support, alimony, equitable distribution, parenting time or other issues.
 Our firm practices only in family law and has handled more than 1,800 family law cases.
 We focus on client care and provide personal attention and assertive representation to each and every case.
 Contact us as soon as possible to learn what we can do for you!
 Call us for a free consultation at 727-531-8737.